 Trying to navigate the overwhelming amount of information out there about tire straps can feel like a lost cause, especially if you haul a variety of vehicles or are new to the car hauling industry.
 How many car tie-down straps are on the market?
 What’s the best tire strap for you?
 How many tie-down straps do you need per load?
 At Mytee Products, we are happy to help make the process easier by putting everything you need to know into one article!
 Welcome to our complete guide to Car or Auto Tie-Down Straps!

-What Quality Tire Straps are Made off and Why it Matters?
+Tire Straps are Made from Which Material and Why It Matters?

 One of the most common materials used to make car hauler straps is polyester webbing.
 Polyester webbing has the unique qualities of remarkable durability, resistance to abrasions and cuts, and water slides off easily to prevent the growth of mildew!
 Polyester webbing tire straps are designed to easily secure vehicles and cargo to your trailer without too much stretching, but it is important to remember that while polyester webbing may not stretch much that doesn’t mean they will not stretch at all.